Nonadiabatic instanton rate theory beyond the golden-rule limit: Application to model systems

-Given that our goal was to derive a correction to GR in the weak-coupling limit, at large $\Delta$ our theory cannot rival the accuracy of the interpolation formula by Lawrence and co-workers.\cite{Lawrence2019ET} It does, however, go a long way towards fixing the rate at intermediate coupling.
+Our goal was to derive a correction to GR in the weak-coupling limit, and consequently we have not incorporated any information from the strong-coupling (adiabatic) limit into our theory.
+Because of this, our approach cannot rival the global accuracy of the interpolation formula by Lawrence and co-workers at large $\Delta$.\cite{Lawrence2019ET} It does, however, go a long way towards fixing the rate at intermediate coupling.
 Furthermore, the new theory predicts the correct high-temperature dependence of $k_4$ [\eqn{eq:k4a-ht}] for reactions whose rate is not solvent controlled (\latin{i.e.}, away from the high-friction regime).
-As mentioned in \sec{ssec:ka}, \app{sec:high-t-limit} shows that Landau--Zener theory\cite{Landau1932LZ,Zener1932LZ} is consistent with our prediction.
-In contrast, the Zusman equation, and hence the interpolation formula, are not---a discrepancy due to Zusman's underlying assumption of strong solvent friction.\cite{Zusman1980,Garg1985spinboson,Gladkikh2005} Our approach thus offers insight into nonadiabatic rate processes at some temperatures and frictions that could not be accurately described by previously existing (semi)classical theories.
+As mentioned in \sec{ssec:ka}, \app{sec:high-t-limit} shows that classical rates based on the Landau--Zener transmission probability\cite{Landau1932LZ,Zener1932LZ} are consistent with our theory in the high-temperature limit.
+In contrast, the Zusman equation, and hence the interpolation formula, are not---a discrepancy due to Zusman's underlying assumption of strong solvent friction.\cite{Zusman1980,Garg1985spinboson,Gladkikh2005} Our approach thus offers insight into nonadiabatic rate processes at temperatures and frictions that could not be accurately described by pre-existing (semi)classical theories.